Ma'yan

 Ma'yan is a non-profit organization supporting research, education, and advocacy with and on behalf of adolescent girls.
 Ma'yan is housed in the JCC in Manhattan.

 History

-Ma'yan was founded in 1993, as Ma'yan: The Jewish Women's Project.
+Ma'yan was founded in 1993 by Barbara Dobkin and Eve Landau, as Ma'yan: The Jewish Women's Project.
 The organization aimed to empower women in Jewish ritual and contemporary Jewish culture.

 The organization was instrumental in popularizing the feminist Passover Seder, which reconceives the passover rituals in order to celebrate women's role in the Passover story and Judaism as a whole.
 Ma'yan's feminist seder notably includes a cup for Miriam on the table in addition to the cup for Elijah.
 According to The New York Times, "The first Ma'yan seder was held in 1994 with 150 women and a waiting list of another 100 who could not get in.
 Within a few years, Ma'yan was holding them at a catering space with room for 500 people, and holding them on four consecutive nights."